-We consider three types of annealing schedules: continuous, linear, and QAOA schedules.
+We consider three types of schedule functions: continuous, linear, and QAOA schedules.
 The continuous schedule represents $s(t)$ as a continuous function, the linear schedule represents $s(t)$ as a linear function, and the QAOA schedule has $s(t)$ that takes values of either zero or one.
 Although the continuous schedule shows the best performance among the three, its implementation on quantum devices remains challenging.
-On the other hand, the linear schedule can be performed on quantum annealers, whereas the QAOA schedule is easily implemented on gate-type quantum devices.
+On the other hand, the linear schedule can be performed on quantum annealers, whereas the QAOA schedule is easily implemented on gate-based quantum devices.

-First, we discuss the optimal annealing path $s^*(t)$ in the continuous schedule.
-According to optimal control theory, for a short annealing time $T$, $s^*(0)=1$ and $s^*(T)=0$, and the annealing between the two can be a smooth path~\cite{brady2021optimal}.
-The results can be extended straightforwardly to pVQA with post-processing.
+First, we discuss the optimal schedule function $s^*(t)$ in the continuous schedule.
+According to optimal control theory, for a short operation time $T$, $s^*(0)=1$ and $s^*(T)=0$, and the schedule function between the two can be a smooth path~\cite{brady2021optimal}.
+The results can be extended straightforwardly to pVSQA with a post-processing.